 Sadly, we have all seen too many reports in which teachers, police officers, clergy, youth sports volunteers, etc., trusted by all, have violated that trust and molested children in their care.
-Of course, this In many of these situations, the young victims are actually seduced, sometimes over a period of months or even years.
-The child's family is lulled into believing the unusual attention being lavished is a bond of friendship between the adult and the child.
-In fact, the adult abuser often uses gifts, trips, attention and affection as part of a courtship process.
+Of course, this must never be tolerated in Little League or anywhere else. attention and affection as part of a courtship process.
 Sometimes, the courtship process extends to the child's parent(s), but the real target is the child.